TV Entertainment Centers

 During

-The side profile of the completed framing grid shows how cleanly the structure transitions from the deep base platform — built to house the fireplace and provide the floating hearth shelf — up to the full-height column.
-Neat, plumb, and rock solid.
+From the side, the completed grid shows the clean transition from the deep base platform (built to house the fireplace and carry the floating hearth shelf) up to the full-height column.
+Plumb, solid, no slop.

 Substrate and Panel Work

-With the framing complete, the next phase was sheathing the structure in substrate panels before the finish surfaces went on.
-The Ram Board floor protection visible throughout the build photos kept the new large-format tile safe every step of the way — a small detail that matters a lot on a project this size.
+With framing done, we sheathed the structure in substrate panels before any finish surface went on.
+The Ram Board you see on the floor in every build photo kept the new large-format tile safe the whole way through.
+Small detail.
+Matters a lot on a job this size.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL